 Luckily, there are several cable alternatives that can provide you with an abundance of viewing options.
 One of the best features of cord-cutting is that you can now ditch all of your cable company’s equipment, including their set-top boxes, DVR, and remotes.
 Many online video streaming services can be accessed only with a smart TV.

 If you don’t have a smart TV, there are many ways to access streaming services like FIRE TV, Apple TV, and Roku.
 Or just with your smartphone or personal computer.
 Keep in mind you will still need a high-speed internet connection, usually provided by the same cable company.
-Here are our favorite cable alternatives.
+Here are our favorite alternatives to cable.

 Netflix was the company that started it all.
 And despite having more than 160 million subscribers around the world, the streaming service continues to offer a generous free trial.